j64372/canvas_grabber/GeiselGrabber_README.txt

 A Python script to help grab all your course files from Canvas before you lose access.
 You paid a lot of money for this course material.
 You should keep it.

+- This tool is **not affiliated with or endorsed by any university, institution, hospital, or company.
+- This tool is designed specifically for personal academic use, to make accessing and managing course material more efficient and stable.
+- This tool does not give access to any course material that user do not have legitimate access to already.
+- Users are responsible for ensuring compliance with their institution’s IT and academic integrity policies.
+- Do not share or redistribute downloaded course materials.

 ## What it does